 When approaching a crosswalk, reduce your speed and be prepared to stop.

-- When you are stopped at a crosswalk, allow enough room between your vehicle and the crosswalk, so other drivers can see the pedestrians you have stopped for.
+When you are stopped at a crosswalk, allow enough room between your vehicle and the crosswalk, so other drivers can see pedestrians in the crosswalk.

 Rules of the Road